 If the seasoning of your cast iron is scraped off, then the below-mentioned method will not work.
 First, it’ll need to clean the pan properly if any layer of seasoning is damaged.

-And finally, it’ll make you sweat for sure.
-It’s a fast as well as a laborious method.
-It’ll give you an ultimate non-stick cast iron frying pan.
+It’s a fast as well as laborious method.
+Now, It’ll give you an ultimate non-stick cast iron frying pan.
 So, it may discolor, and doing it wrong won’t make it slick.

 - A few cotton rags